ayoubnehal111-ship-it/my-coding-exercises/coding/exercises.md

 biological process.

 3.What are the immediate parent(s) and children of the photosynthesis GO term?
+Immediate Parents (Ancestors)
+The Ancestor Chart indicates that photosynthesis is a direct descendant of one primary term:

+metabolic process (GO:0008152)

 <img width="814" height="656" alt="image" src="https://github.com/user-attachments/assets/9138addc-a157-4b53-9c5f-26aea22c99a3" />